abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 inner contentment as we follow them and keep them in mind.

-We can start by approaching the present moment with a mindset of self-acceptance, freedom, and contentment—a paradigm with which we don't have to be defined by rules or anything else.
+We can start by approaching the present moment with a mindset of self-acceptance, freedom, and contentment---a paradigm with which we don't have to be defined by rules or anything else.
 From that mindset, we can see that all these rules we're living by are simply conventions.
 They don't have any ultimate reality that has to define us.
 If we can see that, contemplate that, and have a sense of expansiveness and openness around these conventions, then perhaps we can experience contentment within limitation.
 We can be free of the sense of constraint while living within constraint.
 We don't have to be held down by these rules and structures, because a feeling of real freedom is present within us.
 And in that freedom, quite spontaneously, there can be a sense for us that, *It's not a problem to keep to these rules*.
 And we might think,*This is quite all right.
 I'm very happy eating one meal a day.
 I don't mind wearing these robes like everyone else here, and being celibate is beneficial for my practice and my mind.*

 This mindset is quite different from feeling that we need to tightly